sashalex007/Textract-Wave-Invoicing-Server/README.md

 ![Screenshot](screenshot.gif)

 I got tired of using docparser and zapier to automatically create my invoices.
 Not only is docparser overpriced and sometimes fails for no apparent reason, its also limited in functionality.
-So I dedicated a weekend to building my own automatic invoicing server built on Nodejs.
-This application uses AWS textract to convert PDF's (in my case its purchase orders) to text, and then create invoices automatically using Waveapps GraphQL based API.
+So I dedicated a weekend to building my own automatic invoicing with Nodejs.
+This application leverages AWS textract to convert PDF's (in my case its purchase orders) to text, and then create invoices automatically using Waveapps GraphQL based API.
+This solution is practically free (Textract charges less than 1 cent per page).
 Completed invoices are then downloaded automatically to a folder of your choosing.

-This application is build on Nodejs, so you could run it on a server or locally.
+This application is built on Nodejs, therefore can be run locally or remotely.

-I would have like this to be sleeker, but for this to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (i tell you which ones).
+I would have liked for this to be sleeker, but for this to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (I tell you which ones).
+You will need to write your own parsing logic as your PDF's will be different from mine.

 ## Guide:
 ### *More detailed steps in server.js*